AYA Wellness Policy

 A STRATEGIC PLAN ON WELLNESS POLICIES FOR NUTRITION AND PHYSICAL ACTIVITIES 2023-2024

 K-12 educational institutions have a great responsibility to provide the highest possible quality of life to both students and staff.
-Therefore, at the K-12 campus, we are committed to offering a healthy selection of foods and promoting opportunities for physical activity.
-These practices are integral to fostering a healthy lifestyle, ensuring an effective educational experience, and maintaining a positive environment.
+As such, the K-12 campus shall provide access to a healthy selection of foods and opportunities to be physically active.
+As these activities become entrenched within the school’s calendar, a great effort shall be made by all parties involved to encourage a healthy lifestyle which will promote an effective educational experience in a positive environment.

-The purpose of this policy is to outline the School's approach to promoting healthy eating and physical activity behaviors among all students throughout the school day while minimizing commercial distractions.
-Specifically, this policy establishes the following goals and procedures:
+This policy outlines the School approach to ensuring environments and opportunities for all students to practice healthy eating and physical activity behaviors throughout the school day while minimizing commercial distractions.
+Specifically, this policy establishes goals and procedures to ensure that:

 - Students have opportunities to be physically active before, during, and after school;